FeijiangHan/tire-match/README.md

 ### Results

-The results were of course pleasing - matching 1000 records took only about 3 seconds with this method.
+The results were, of course, pleasing - matching 1000 records took only about 3 seconds with this method.
 I had a Java colleague try it and Java could process 1000 records in just 1 second.

 Let's analyze why this method is so fast:

 - Regex matching: Needs to match all keywords against message, complexity is `key_len * msg_len`.
 Of course regex optimizes this, but efficiency can be imagined starting from this baseline.
-- Trie tree is at worst `msg_len * 9` (longest keyword + 1 special char) hash lookups, i.e. when keywords are like `AAA` and message is `AAA...`.
+- Trie tree is at worst `msg_len * 9` (longest keyword + 1 special char) hash lookups, i.e., when keywords are like `AAA` and message is `AAA...`.
 The probability of this situation is obvious.

 The optimization of methods ends here.
 Improving from 10 records per second to 300 records is a huge 30 times performance gain.